Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 Furthermore, there are more complex examples in Fio's Job Tracker like the ones that manage the storing and recalling of these storable objects.

-## Next Time

-A quick shout out to the folks supporting me on Patreon, you're all amazing!

-This was already quite a long video but there's so much more to cover with macros, so I've split this video in two!

-In the second part we're going to cover domain specific languages by making a macro that can parse a turing complete language.

-If that interests you don't forget to like and subscribe.

-If you're _really_ curious though, this part of the book is already published so if you can't wait for the next video, you can learn how we achieve this over there, link in the description.

-I'm still streaming on Tuesday's at 7pm UK time, but we're nearing the end of making our Job Tracking app, and I'd love to hear if anyone has any suggestions on what to do next.

-Whether I see you on the stream, or here, I'll see you next time.

 ## Domain Specific Languages

 Ever wanted to write your own language?

-We're going to get a little bit silly here, but Domain Specific Languages (DSLs) can be incredibly useful for conceptualising code in meaningful ways.
+We're going to get a little bit silly shortly...

+But Domain Specific Languages (DSLs) can be incredibly useful for conceptualising code in ways meaningful to your domain.

 For example, JSX is a DSL for writing React in Javascript.

-If you're a web develop, ultimately creating HTML, which of these is more readable:
+If you're a web developer, ultimately creating HTML, which of these is more readable:

+🦀👨🏻 This, which is valid Javascript

 ```javascript
 const heading = React.createElement(